NationalLibraryOfNorway/ocfl-package-per-version-workgroup-notes/format-questions.md

 **Recommendation: in-scope for V2.**

-## Should the standard allow encrypted containers?
+## Should The Standard Allow Encrypted Containers?
 Encryption while useful will make it more difficult to implement OCFL software capable of handling that.
 If you need to store sensitive data/files in the container, you should encrypt the files before packaging them.
 Alternatively only allows access to the container/OCFL repository to authorized users.